 Bachelor´s degree (or the equivalent) with a Major in:

-Engineering Physics, Physics or Chemical Engineering, Chemistry, Bio Engineering or Electrical Engineering.Prerequisites:
+Engineering Physics, Chemical Engineering, Physics, Chemistry, Bio Engineering or Electrical Engineering.Prerequisites:

-Mathematics 30 credits (including Linear Algebra and Mathematical Statistics).
-Basic quantum physics and thermodynamics or Physical chemistry.English Language Proficiency
+Mathematics 30 credits.
+Basic quantum physics or Physical chemistry.English Language Proficiency

 The most common and important scores that are accepted are